 Don't use a courier which leaves parcels in a 'safe space'.

 For the sake of a couple of extra minutes and a bit of tape, take your time over this to make sure your package is securely packed, well labeled and discreet.
-If reusing an old envelope or box make sure old labels have been covered or removed.
+The below tips will give you some ideas if you're sending bullion or cash to us.
+Remember, if reusing an old envelope or box make sure old labels have been covered or removed.

 2a) Use secure packaging